 Though the temperature is chilly in South Korea, that shouldn’t keep you from enjoying outdoor activities as there is an abundance of them!
 From sledding, skiing and ice fishing to light festivals, there’s so much to see and experience.

-Now that you know why February is a great time to visit South Korea, visit Korea’s #1 travel guide, Trazy.com, to discover the latest, newest, trendiest things to do in South Korea!
+Now that you know why February is a great time to visit South Korea, visit Korea’s #1 Travel Shop, Trazy.com, to book your trips and travel experiences.